The Swedish Torpedo: Production

 The Swedish Torpedo was supported in part by a grant from the Nordisk Film & TV Fond as well as funding from the Swedish Film Institute, Creative Europe, the Finnish Film Foundation, YLE, the Wallonia-Brussels Federation, the Estonian Film Institute, Konstnärsnämnden, and the Norrköpings filmfond.

 Filming began in August 2023, with scenes shot in Sweden, Estonia, Belgium, and the United Kingdom.

 Release

-On 6 September 2024, The Swedish Torpedo will screen for the press and industry professionals at the Toronto International Film Festival.
-The film's first public screening will take place at the festival on 12 September.
+On 6 September 2024, The Swedish Torpedo screened for the press and industry professionals at the Toronto International Film Festival.
+The film's first public screening took place at the festival on 12 September.